Ebury/chameleon/README.md

 Classes for specific UI components, most likely you want to add your classes in here.

 7. utilities
-Extremely specific styles that can overide all the above
+Extremely specific styles that can override all the above

 ### Vue app